 Where the Kingfisher and I diverged was when I took up photography.
 I learned to photography birds, even fast-moving ones such as swallows.
 But, for years, the Kingfisher was my photography nemesis bird.

 The times I got fairly close, I didn’t yet know what I was doing or my lenses didn’t have the reach.
 When I obtained the gear and the skills, I either never got close enough or I didn’t have my camera when I was.

 One day, I heard the familiar chittering, only to spy the Kingfisher across a channel from me.
 Another photographer later appeared, fairly well camouflaged and pretty close, and the bird put on a show.
 I debated about moving, but didn’t, and kicked myself ever since.

 The last few times, I made these images.
+I also found a pair right in the middle of Seattle.
 You might think that the Kingfishers just got used to me.
 But I know better: It certainly was the other way around.

 NOTE: Clicking on an image will launch a full-sized viewer.
 Come back; I will add more as I make pictures worthy enough.